admin-eurodigitech-sl/url-redirect-module/TDR.md

 ## 💣 Third-party considerations 💣

 <!-- Today it is common to rely on 3rd party platforms to support our development work, whether this be part of AWS or GCP, or a whole separate service.
 It’s worth thinking through the implications of using a third-party and looking ahead for potential future issues. -->

+In this case this solution is ment to be developed using components from AWS or Google Cloud Platform both having a 99.99% uptime and very good reliability.

 <br></br>